Live classes for preschool through grade 10

 Academic & Special Classes

+We use the Core Knowledge and our very own Everyday Ibaadah preschool curriculum for a blended learning approach that is both hands-on, project-based and traditional.
 The Montessori approach is incorporated in order to engage learners in meaningful ways and connect to their everyday experiences.
-We prepare students for kindergarten by ensuring that content in our classes is based upon U.S. common core state standards, next generation science standards, and follow the Core Knowledge sequence.
+We prepare students for are transitional kindergarten classes by ensuring that content in our classes is based upon U.S. common core state standards, next generation science standards, and follow the Core Knowledge sequence.
+A Montessori approach is used for learning.
+Classes meet 4 days a week, Monday through Thursday.

 Islamic Studies classes teach students about the fundamental principles of belief in the oneness of Allah.
 Students learn about who Allah is and their environment in context to Him.
 The Nurture Islam series created by our very own Islamic Studies teacher Umm Maimoonah is used for instruction and curriculum.
 The program is overseen by Ustaadh Mustafa George.

-are placed in.
+Classes are hands-on, engaging, and age appropriate.
+Quran and Arabic classes meet 1-2 times a week depending on the level they are placed.
 Students receive placement test at the beginning of the year in order to be assigned to the appropriate class based on their ability.
 Qaidah Al Noraniyah is currently the materials used for this class.
+We use Everyday Ibaadah's Journey to Arabic Book 1 (Islamicle imprint) for helping our young learners develop foundational skills for Arabic.

 Drag to resize